 Exercise: The next time you have a noticeable emotional reaction (big or small), take a few minutes to look at it a little deeper.
 Ask yourself to describe what you were feeling and why.
 It is very important to remain extremely neutral with this.
 Give yourself permission to be as honest as you can.
 Do not judge, just notice.

 Practice consciously making the decision to take in or release (discard) different things presented to you.

 If the item is unpleasant then you can choose to discard it.
 You can even take it a step further and replace it with a thought or emotion that is nourishing, which would be a deeper skill.
 You can also deem it for the highest good or send it love.

 The ability to release that which is no longer needed, that which is harmful and that which no longer serves is very important and vital to a healthy system.

 Take some time to think about what it is you no longer need that you can release.
 Send it away with love.
-A deep or forced exhalation can help.
+Doing this with a deep or forced exhalation breath can help.